Today’s Wonder of the Day was inspired by julie. julie Wonders, “Why do you change the oil in cars?” Thanks for WONDERing with us, julie!

-When you’re a kid, you spend a lot of time riding around in the car.
-Whether you’re headed to or from a school function, soccer practice or Grandma’s house, you’re often a passenger for many miles each week.
+When you’re a kid, you spend a lot of time riding around in a vehicle.
+You may be in a car headed to or from a school function.
+You might be taking the bus to soccer practice or Grandma’s house.
+You’re often a passenger for many miles each week!

-You might daydream about the day when you’ll be in the driver’s seat, but have you ever given much thought to what other responsibilities will come along with that driver’s license?
-You probably realize you’ll have to pay to put gas in the car.
+You might daydream about the day when you’ll be in the driver’s seat.
+But have you ever given much thought to what other responsibilities will come along with that driver’s license?
+You probably realize you’ll have to put gas in the car.
 But what about routine maintenance?

 Have you ever helped a friend or family member change the oil in a car or truck?
-Maybe you’ve had to sit patiently at a local garage while a mechanic changed the oil in the family sedan.
+Or patiently waited at a garage as they changed the oil in a family sedan?
 Have you ever WONDERed why you need to change the oil in a car?

-Other things may need to be checked and fixed on a car from time to time, but changing the oil is probably the most important part of routine maintenance for any vehicle.
-An oil change consists of removing the old oil from a vehicle’s engine and replacing it with new, fresh oil.
+Other things may need to be checked and fixed on a car from time to time.
+But changing the oil is probably the most important part of routine maintenance for any vehicle.
+During an oil change, the old oil is taken from a vehicle’s engine.
+It’s replaced with new, fresh oil.
 The engine oil filter is usually also changed at the same time.

 Automobile engines have many moving parts.
 As these parts move and rub against each other, the force of friction creates heat.
 Oil lubricates the engine and absorbs heat, allowing the internal parts to work together effectively without overheating.